the-alex-devs/Cisco-IOS-XE-NDM-STIG-Automation/README.md

 # Cisco IOS XE NDM STIGenator Python STIG Script

 This is a project coded in Python to automate performing the Cisco IOS XE NDM STIG checks and filling out the CKL with results of the STIG checks.
+The Cisco IOS XE NDM STIGs are publically available on public.cyber.mil.

 ## Getting started